spentelow/532_Group_22/doc/reflection-milestone2.md

 ### Visualizations

-We have two visualizations to display on this tab.
+We have two visualizations to display in this tab.

 - First is a Choropleth map - not implemented.
-Our challenge is in finding an appropriate Canadian province shape file.
+Our challenge is finding an appropriate Canadian province shape file.
 We don't require a shape file with granular precision; we only need a Canadian map that has provincial boundaries that would be recognizable to a user (i.e., mostly straight lines).

-- The second visualization is a bar chart that displays what the widgets have selected, broken down by Census Metropolitian Area.
+- The second visualization is a bar chart that displays what the widgets have selected, broken down by Census Metropolitan Area (CMA).
 We need to have the graph sort the values from top to bottom.

 ### Other Components

 There are some visual layout improvements to make for future milestones.
 Our 2nd graph has white dead space to the right that could be removed.
 Our widgets are quite long and take up valuable dashboard real-estate.
 Additional dashboard narrative text, and formatting, would be helpful.

 Our dataset is composed of text descriptions that are either excessively wordy, or have a mix of text and associated codes (e.g., "Winnipeg, Manitoba [466062]", "Total other Controlled Drugs and Substances Act drugs, trafficking, or production or distribution [440]").
 This distracts from the user experience.
 We would look to the TA whether this is important for us to do hard-coding text description changes for (e.g., "Winnipeg, MB").

+## Tab 2

+### Widgets

+- The radio button, that is used to select either a CMA or a province has been fully implemented.

+- The second widget (dropdown component) that lets a user select one or multiple CMAs or provinces has been fully implemented.

+- The last widget that lets a user select a metric has not been implemented yet.

+#### Visualizations

+There are four plots on display in this tab.
+Each plot displays the rate of change (per 100,000 people) of different types of crimes in different geographical locations.

+I think an improvement here can be to make the graphs more interactive.